Zahraxy09/my-first-pro/README.md

                 print("✗ Number must be between 1 and 9.") continue
             if b[idx] != " ":
-                print("✗ That cell is already taken.")
+                print("✗ That cell is already take.")
                 continue
             return idx
         except ValueError: